 About the author

 Emily Gilbert is the Features & Reviews Editor for Mother&Baby and has written for the website and previously the magazine since 2015.
-First-time mum to Theodore, Emily writes about everything from the top baby products to pregnancy, fertility and maternal mental health.
+Emily, the first-time mum to Theodore, writes about everything from the top baby products to pregnancy, fertility, and maternal mental health.